Company = Domain

 If you’ve already got a name for your business or company then try to buy a domain name to match it as closely as possible.
 For example, I run an online cross stitch hobby business called ‘Holly’s Hobbies’ and my domain name is www.hollyshobbies.co.uk.
 There are lots of people who don’t follow this simple rule and they are losing business because of it.
 Why?
 Because the people they meet will go online and search for their company name and find their competitors instead.

 The only exception to this is if you use your product or industry as your domain.
 So, here in the UK we have a large hardware chain called B&Q and their website is www.diy.com.
 It fits perfectly and is easy to remember once you know it.

 If for some reason you can’t get (or afford) the domain name you really want, then try to think of other ways to be clever about your domain instead of resorting to hyphens within the name.
 Having to type hollys-hobbies-uk is annoying and difficult, and users may not bother.
 You may want to add the location or something else within the address instead.
-This is what Heaven on Earth did when they registered www.heavenonearthuttoxeter.co.uk.
-This way they still get to use their full name, but it also tells you where they are based.
+This is what Beacon Hill Woodfuels did when they registered www.beaconhillwoodfuels.co.uk.
+This way they still get to use their full name and it tells you what they do too.
 Clever huh?

 Consider the length

 Did you know that domain names can be up to 67 characters long?
 Some say the shorter the better when it comes to websites.
 However, unless your business is in some amazingly lucky sector that hasn’t been completely overwhelmed with domain name purchases, you are unlikely to get a short name that says exactly what you do.
 As long as it’s memorable and can be typed without too much trouble, then I wouldn’t worry too much about the length (the difference between 10 characters and 20 isn’t that much).
 But 67 might be pushing it!